WyattCast44/laravel-schema/readme.md

 Once you have published the config file you can customize:

 - where the files will be generated, the default location is in `database\schemas`
--   the file extension, the default is `.schema.json`.
+- the file extension, the default is `.schema.json`
+- you add any tables you would like to ignore

 ## Why